Kasaragod has the rare distinction of housing some of the historically and religiously important places of worship in India.

 The relics of an ancient stone temple near the river mouth of Manjeswar close to the Arabina sea is also a clear evidence of the Jain antiquity of the place.
 Manjeswaram still has two Jain temples or Jaina Basatis on the southern shore of river Manjeswar still called Bengara after the Jain kingdom.
 There are also a few surviving Jain families here near Hosangadi to the west of NH 17 around the Parswanatha Basati.

-If you’re interested in going on a journey of the spirit, take a trip to ‘Anandashram‘, located in Kanhangad of Kasaragod district.
-It was founded in 1931 by Swami Ramdas and Mother Krishnabai who wanted to spread the message of universal love and service to humanity.
+Anandashram or Abode of Bliss is an internationally renowned spiritual centre, 15 km form Bekal.
+It is located at Kanhangad of Kasaragod district.
+It was founded in 1931 by Swami Ramdas and Mother Krishnabai who are fondly called as Papa Ramdas and Pujya Mataji.
+They wanted to spread the message of universal love and service to humanity.
 The ashram is situated on the side of the Manjampally Hill, which stands at a height of 250 metres above sea level.

 As you enter the compound, you will find your senses soothed by the very ambience of the green, tranquil place that is ideal for introspection and meditation.
 A video on general information about the ashram will help first-time visitors to get acquainted with it.
 The chanting of the mantra 'Om Sri Ram Jai Ram Jai Jai Ram' is the central and the single activity done in this ashram.
 Now a days this mantra is chanted from 6 am to 6 pm, at one of the three samadhis or tombs in the ashram.